-What are wiggle spaces
+What are wiggle spaces?

-How to make rules with no space to wiggle
+How to make rules wiggle-free rules

 How to catch ourselves from wiggling